 Big Picture | Election Watch 2019

-Australia’s Prime Minister Scott Morrison has to go to the polls in May 2019, launching Australia’s first federal election campaign in over three years.
+Prime Minister Scott Morrison has confirmed that Australia will go to the polls on Saturday 18th May 2019, launching Australia’s first federal election campaign in over three years.
 As one of the world’s few democracies with compulsory voting, not to mention democracy sausages, Australian politics can seem perplexing to those not following the twists and turns on a daily basis.

 Join our experts as we discuss the big announcements of the election campaign, what a victory by either party could mean for business and their predictions for election day.